Application Delivery manages configurations for your Google Kubernetes Engine (GKE) workloads declaratively with Git. It allows you to:

 Application Delivery and the Google Cloud Console

 Applications you deploy with Application Delivery are visible in the GKE Applications page.
-From there, you can see metadata about deployed applications such as version, revision history, health status and configuration.
+From there, you can see metadata about deployed applications such as version, revision history, health status, configuration and different environments.